 - The COSC301 website

-- The textbook: The Lab Handbook (use the e-copy online) plus the lecture notes
+- The textbook: the lab handbook plus the lecture notes

-- Linux manual pages
+- Linux manual pages inside the Linux VM

 - Related web sites

 - The Linux Document Project, http://en.tldp.org

 - HOWTO documents

 - Maybe the above resources are obsolete, the last but most important resort is Google search!

+- Now chatgpt (they may be wrong; use with care and discernment)

+- Most importantly, the teaching team!

+- Ruth Huang and me